lendefi-dao/dao-docs/Ecosystem/Ecosystem.md

 - events-emits: {MaxRewardUpdated} event

-- throws: CustomError("INVALID_AMOUNT") if the amount is 0
+- throws: InvalidAmount if the amount is 0

-- throws: CustomError("EXCESSIVE_MAX_REWARD") if the amount exceeds 5% of remaining reward supply
+- throws: ExcessiveMaxValue if the amount exceeds 5% of remaining reward supply

 ```solidity